mikarinneoracle/dockernode-app/rolling-update-wercker.md

 ![Logo](occs-bearer.png)

-From your browser open the URL pointing to the address above e.g. `http://140.86.1.96:8080`.
+From your browser open the URL pointing to the worker host public_ip address e.g. `http://140.86.1.96:8080`.

 The rolling router sticky sessions GUI should show up with a setup screen.